 Since the building with addition is now a Part 3 building, the access route will be required in conformance with Subsection 3.2.5.
-The existing access route appears to be in conformance being within 15m of Georgia Street.
+Notably, the principal entrance is required to be located not more than 15m from the access route, i.e., Wall Street in this case.
+The existing building appears to meet these criteria.

-In addition to access route location, since the proposed concept is based on Article 3.2.2.50, the following provisions with respect to the access route will have to be taken into considered:
+In addition to access route location, since the proposed concept is based on Article 3.2.2.50, the following provisions with respect to access route will have to be taken into considered:

-- At least 10% of the building perimeter to be located not more than 15m from a street: - It is noted that this prescription may no longer be applicable once the next edition of the VBBL is adopted. - Access route to be located not more than 20m vertically from the uppermost floor level per Sentence 3.2.5.6.(2).
+- At least 10% of the building perimeter to be located not more than 15m from a street: - It is noted that this prescription may not longer be applicable once the next edition of the VBBL is adopted. - Access route to be located not more than 20m from the uppermost floor level per Sentence 3.2.5.6.(2).